ideasonpurpose/basic-wordpress-vagrant/README.md

 For best results, the following additions are highly recommended.

-* The [vagrant-hostsupdater](https://github.com/cogitatio/vagrant-hostsupdater) plugin is highly recommended.
+* The [vagrant-hostmanager](https://github.com/smdahlen/vagrant-hostmanager) plugin is highly recommended.
-`vagrant plugin install vagrant-hostsupdater`
+`vagrant plugin install vagrant-hostmanager`

 * Instructions for [password-free Vagrant](https://gist.github.com/joemaller/41912f5d027a4adc7c14) (and how to [safely edit sudoers](http://stackoverflow.com/a/14101449))